-African culture is a combination of several, with Africa being the umbrella.
+African culture is a combination of several, with the continent as the umbrella.
 The idea that there is an “African culture” that is entirely separate from the Arab cultures north of Africa is exaggerated.
-I like to think that Arabs and Muslims in Africa share the land with the rest of the continent and their culture or religion is just as “African” as any other.
+Arabs and Muslims in Africa share the land with the rest of the continent and their culture or religion is just as “African” as any other.

 The issue of an identity crises facing Arabic nations in Africa only exists because of the mainstream understanding of “African Culture”.
-When you mention “African culture” it is immediately associated with tribal practices common mainly in sub-Saharan Africa.
-This excludes most of our northern counterparts making people more inclined to finding a distinction where there shouldn’t be one.
+When you mention the latter is mentioned, it is immediately associated with tribal practices common mainly in sub-Saharan Africa.
+This excludes most of our northern counterparts, making people more inclined to see a distinction where there shouldn’t..

-But the issue begs this question; do the nations north of Africa want to be considered African?
+This discourse begs the question; do the nations north of Africa want to be considered African?
 They look different, and speak different languages.
 In addition, being African undoubtedly carries a stigma based in the roots of slavery and racism.
-I won’t go into a history lesson here.
-What I’m getting at is this; having lighter skin and soft curly hair plays into their identity and the great, vast Sahara desert divide doesn’t do much to help.
+Having lighter skin and soft curly hair plays into their identity and the great, vast Sahara desert divide enforces this separation.
 It is human nature to identify more with those who share one’s beliefs and customs.
-As such, Northern Africans gravitate more towards their middle eastern neighbors than they do with their brothers South of the Sahara.
+As such, northern Africans gravitate towards their middle eastern neighbors than they do with those south of the Sahara.

-So, how do you include someone who doesn’t wish to be included?
+So, how do you include someone who seemingly wishes to be excluded?

 Yes they look different, talk different and act different.
-I say we embrace it!
-This difference only goes to enhance the beauty and diversity of the -in my opinion- highly coveted continent.
-The Saharan-divide between north and south should be a unifyer and not a divider.
+That should be embraced.
+The Saharan-divide between north and south is a unifier and not a divider.
 We can help each other and learn from each other.